-- 3.1 Subject to the terms in this Agreement, Business Associate may Use or Disclose PHI to perform Services, as specified in the Contract or Grant.
-Such Uses and Disclosures are limited to the minimum necessary to provide the Services.
-Business Associate shall not Use or Disclose PHI in any manner that would constitute a violation of the Privacy Rule if Used or Disclosed by Covered Entity in that manner.
-Business Associate may not Use or Disclose PHI other than as permitted or required by this Agreement or as Required by Law and only in compliance with applicable laws and regulations. - 3.2 Business Associate may make PHI available to its Workforce, Agent and Subcontractor who need Access to perform Services as permitted by this Agreement, provided that Business Associate makes them aware of the Use and Disclosure restrictions in this Agreement and binds them to comply with such restrictions. - 3.3 Business Associate shall be directly liable under HIPAA for impermissible Uses and Disclosures of PHI. - Business Activities.
+3.1 Subject to the terms in this Agreement, Business Associate may Use or Disclose PHI to perform Services, as specified in the Contract or Grant.
+Such Uses and Disclosures are limited to the minimum

+3.2 Business Associate may make PHI available to its Workforce, Agent and Subcontractor who need Access to perform Services as permitted by this Agreement, provided that Business Associate makes them aware of the Use and Disclosure restrictions in this Agreement and binds them to comply with such restrictions.

+3.3 Business Associate shall be directly liable under HIPAA for impermissible Uses and Disclosures of PHI.

+4. Business Activities.
 Business Associate may Use PHI if necessary for Business Associate's proper management and administration or to carry out its legal responsibilities.
 Business Associate may Disclose PHI for Business Associate's proper management and administration or to carry out its legal responsibilities if a Disclosure is Required by Law or if Business Associate obtains reasonable written assurances via a written agreement from the Person to whom the information is to be Disclosed that such PHI shall remain confidential and be Used or further Disclosed only as Required by Law or for the purpose for which it was Disclosed to the Person, and the Agreement requires the Person to notify Business Associate, within five (5) business days, in writing of any Breach of Unsecured PHI of which it is aware.
 Such Uses and Disclosures of PHI must be of the minimum amount necessary to accomplish such purposes.